Admission

 Undergraduate Admission

-The prospective University of Massachusetts Global undergraduate student must demonstrate readiness to succeed in undergraduate-level academic coursework by satisfactorily fulfilling the following admission requirements, which apply to degree programs at the associate’s and bachelor’s level.
+Prospective students who apply for admission must demonstrate readiness to succeed in undergraduate-level academic coursework by satisfactorily meeting the admission criteria published below, which apply to degree programs at the associate’s and bachelor’s level, as well as to undergraduate certificates.
 Specific program admission requirements, when present, must also be met.
+Degree seeking students must meet the degree requirements published in the catalog current at the time of their program start term.

-3. If no college-level credit has been earned, evidence of high school completion must be submitted as noted above.
+3. If no college-level credit has been earned, evidence of high school completion or equivalent must be submitted as noted below in the criteria for admission.

 4. University approved Other Credit Opportunities may be accepted in transfer.